LNG LIQUEFACTION SOIL STABILIZATION

 Ground Improvement Services Strengthen Site for LNG Terminal Expansion

 The Client’s project included expanding a liquefied natural gas (LNG) terminal to accommodate three LNG trains, a typical gas pretreatment unit, and a dock.
 Before construction could begin, the ground needed to be reinforced to support the complete turnkey LNG facility.

-ENTACT performed mass stabilization of over 2,275,530 cubic yards of soft dredged sediment and fill soils in preparation for an LNG terminal expansion.
-In-situ stabilization was accomplished with (16) excavators working atop timber mats and pneumatic delivery of Portland cement via custom-fabricated conveyance boxes; and performed to 8.0 feet bgs under future foundation structure areas and 5.0 feet bgs from finish grade in other remaining areas.
-All cement-improved soils and sediment achieved a minimum unconfined compressive strength (UCS) of 25 psi.
+ENTACT performed mass stabilization of over 2.3 million cubic yards of soft dredged sediment and fill soils.
+We accomplished in-situ stabilization with 16 excavators working atop timber mats, and the pneumatic delivery of Portland cement via custom-fabricated conveyance boxes.
+All cement-improved soils and sediment achieved a minimum unconfined compressive strength (UCS) of 35 psi.

 Before stabilization, we cleared and grubbed the site; constructed access roads; performed stabilization pilot tests to confirm correct soil solutions; excavated and hauled more than 925,000 cubic yards of soil and material from 26 cut areas; and backfilled and compacted over 1 million cubic yards of soil and material within 31 distinct areas.